-- II.16 Certain provisions regarding partial offers - II.17 Role of the board of the offeree company - II.17a Offer-related arrangements - II.18 Conflicts of interest - II.19 The obligation for the board of the offeree company to state its views regarding the offer - II.20 The participation of the offeree company in a due diligence investigation - II.21 Procedures, wording of conditions, etc. in mandatory offers - II.22 The offeror's obligation to announce the outcome of the offer - II.23 The offeror's obligation to pay the consideration - II.24 Limitations placed on the offeror's right to make a new offer - III.
-Rules applicable if a director or senior executive of the offeree company makes or participates in a takeover bid or if a parent company makes or participates in a takeover bid for shares in a subsidiary - III.1 Participation in an offer by a director or senior executive - III.2 Acceptance period - III.3 Valuation opinion - III.4 Offer by a parent company for shares in a subsidiary - III.5 Supplementary information in press releases - IV Rules concerning the structure of an offer document, etc. - IV.1 Responsibility for the offer document - IV.2 Auditor's examination of the offer document - IV.3 Contents of the offer document - IV.4 Information brochures - V Mergers and quasi-mergers - V.1 Applicability of the rules to mergers and quasi-mergers
+- III.1- The conditions giving rise to a requirement to make a mandatory offer III.4 - III.5 The conditions for lapse of the requirement to make a mandatory offer - III.6 Procedures, wording of conditions, etc. in mandatory offers - IV.
+Rules applicable if a director or senior executive of the offeree company makes or participates in a takeover bid or if a parent company makes or participates in a takeover bid for shares in a subsidiary - IV.1 Participation in an offer by a director or senior executive - IV.2 Acceptance period - IV.3 Valuation opinion - IV.4 Offer by a parent company for shares in a subsidiary - IV.5 Supplementary information in press releases - V Rules concerning the structure of an offer document, etc. - V.1 Responsibility for the offer document - V.2 Auditor's examination of the offer document

+- V.3 Contents of the offer document - V.4 Information brochures